Tampa Police Scanner: How Florida's Third-Largest City Kept Radios Open

 - Pinellas County: Mostly open

-- Broward Sheriff: Encrypted
+- Pasco County Sheriff: Encrypted

-- Florida Highway Patrol: Encrypted
+- Florida Highway Patrol: Encrypted statewide

 Both regions face similar public safety challenges.
 Only one chose transparency.